amomen9/Linux/Systemd Service and Timer/README.md

 # Setup managed systemd jobs triggered by systemd timers

+Note:
+Some of the very few directives are for RHEL (Red Hat Enterprise Linux).
+For example syslog.target exists in RHEL.
+Overall, this document is nearly identical for all Linux Distros which have systemd.
+(Ex: Debian, RHEL, etc.)
 1) create service file in /etc/systemd/system/ for your task (which is to be scheduled)